Arkansas 18 and Up Online Sports Betting Sites For 2023

 Up To $500

 Can you bet on sports at age 18 in Arkansas?

 Arkansas launched domestic sports betting on July 1st, 2019.
-However, anyone eighteen years old will not be allowed place a wager on sports at any of the four land-based locations and the minimum age for sports betting in Arkansas will be 21 and over.
+However, anyone eighteen years old will not be allowed place a wager on sports at any of the four land-based locations nor can they use AR’s sports betting applications as the minimum age for sports betting in Arkansas is 21 and over.

 Is it legal to bet at 18 and over online sportsbooks in Arkansas?

 Issue 4 passing in Arkansas only legalized land-based sportsbooks within the state and online sports betting for those 21 and over gamblers to use.

 The licensed sports betting sites we recommend for placing bets in Arkansas operate offshore and accept residents who are aged 18 and over.
 However, we encourage you to follow the minimum gambling age of 21 in Arkansas, even though the law only applies to local sports betting licensed by the state and not to licensed online sportsbooks located offshore.